superdesk/web-publisher/docs/themes.rst

 Superdesk Web Publisher provides easy way to create device specific templates.
 This solution gives you oportunity to put in your templates only needed and realy used on that device type elements.

-Suported device types: :doc:`desktop, phone, tablet, plain`.
+Suported device types: :code:`desktop, phone, tablet, plain`.

 Device type specific theme would look like this: